Skip to main content

 Leaders can evaluate individual decisions and decide whether it would be worthwhile to automate, enhance, or support them by combining the variables of time and complexity.

 Automation is a desirable alternative for quick decisions that must be made in seconds to 15 minutes.
-For complex judgments or ones that must be made in a matter of minutes or hours, decision augmentation is a possibility.
+Decision augmentation is a possibility for complex judgments or ones that must be made in minutes or hours.
 Leaders can investigate decision support for complex, even chaotic, and non-urgent decisions.

-In every one of these cases, the top AI solution provider is applicable.
-Leaders should anticipate that the boundaries of what may be feasibly automated will progress along the axis of complexity over time as technology develops.
+In every one of these cases, the top AIOps solutions provider applies.
+Leaders should anticipate that as technology develops, the boundaries of what may be feasibly automated will progress along the axis of complexity over time.

 Useful link: 10 Ways Artificial intelligence (AI) is Transforming DevOps